refunders/refund.shiny/README.md

 ## Interactive plots of functional data analyses.

 The primary function is `plot.shiny`, which calls other functions depending on the class of the object.
-(So far, the supported classes are "fpca" for functional principal components analyses, "mfpca" for multilevel fpca, "lfpca" for longitudinal fpca, and "fosr" for function on scalar regression).
+The supported classes are "fpca" for functional principal components analyses, "mfpca" for multilevel fpca, "lfpca" for longitudinal fpca, and "fosr" for function on scalar regression.

 ---------------